How It Go (song)

-"How It Go" is a song by American rapper King Von as the third single extracted from his debut studio album Welcome to O'Block from 2020.
-It was released on August 28, 2020. since February 14, 2023 it has been certified gold plaque by Recording Industry Association of America.
+"How It Go" is a song by American rapper King Von, released on August 28, 2020 as the third single from his debut studio album Welcome to O'Block (2020).
+On February 14, 2023, it was certified gold by Recording Industry Association of America (RIAA).

 Composition

 In "How It Go", on the first bar, Bennett addresses the shortcomings of the justice system, plus he details what goes on behind the closed doors of a criminal trial; and still about what it means to live inside the prison, amidst news that leaks about one's woman or about dead friends, which in Bennett's personal experience led to fights with other inmates.

 For the chorus he resorts to a more melodious delivery than his usual, showing off the extensive arsenal of artistry he was known for; and on the second verse he tells even more stories from the streets, telling about what it is like after getting locked up, through the need to see his children or to find a job in order to be re-included in society, and it seems that all come down to the choices you make and the path you choose to take; all this through using his impressive storytelling abilities, finally ending with another hook.

 On an interview for XXL, Bennett revealed to have wrote "How It Go" lyrics while he was locked up in jail.

 The instrumental was produced by Chopsquad DJ utilizing momentous horns, intense percussion, and speaker busting drums to create a foundation for Von, gunshots ring loud and clear, leading into the beat drop.